fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 * Build you idea from week 1 (or make a last minut change of idea.
 If you change your idea make a note in your project's README.md about what your new idea is about and why you felt your new idea was a better choice).
+* Make sure there is some kind of interactivity on your site.
+I.e something that would require JavaScript on a regular html, css, js-site.
 * Make sure your choice of design style is well reflected on your site.
 * Give credit towards the style you picked.
 Somewhere on your site provide a mention and a link to where you found the style.